Wade injury opens door for Flores, presents Giants with roster dilemma

 “It’s not ideal.
 He’s hitting .330 or whatever it is,” Melvin said.
 “Not too many guys in the league can do what he does.
 He’s not just a good left-handed hitter, he’s one of the best in the game.”

-"Yeah definitely it's tough to see, especially with the way his season is going," infielder Wilmer Flores added.
-"He's just gotta try and get back as soon as he can, but it sucks."
+“Yeah definitely it’s tough to see, especially with the way his season is going,” infielder Wilmer Flores added.
+“He’s just got to try and get back as soon as he can, but it sucks.”

 Flores will be the everyday first baseman with Wade out.
 That much the Giants know.
 However, what they don’t know yet is who will replace him as one of the very few left-handed hitters on the roster.
 Without Wade, outfielder Mike Yastrzemski, infielder Brett Wisely and switch-hitting catcher Patrick Bailey are the only remaining lefties on the 26-man roster.

 Left-handed-hitting catcher and outfielder Blake Sabol is an option on the 40-man roster.
 The Giants also gave him a look at first base in spring training, which could end up paying off right about now.
-Melvin also mentioned first baseman Trenton Brooks, who currently is batting .308/.426/.462 with four home runs and RBI for Triple-A Sacramento, although that would require a 40-man-roster move.
+Melvin mentioned first baseman Trenton Brooks as well, who currently is batting .308/.426/.462 with four home runs and 18 RBI for Triple-A Sacramento, although that would require a 40-man-roster move.

 The Giants know they’re short on left-handed hitters right now, and the solution isn’t clear.
 Veteran outfielder Michael Conforto is nearing a return but could need a rehab game or two this week before he can be activated.